fau-is/IntroCS/Strspcpy/README.md

  If you have done that we finally come to the output.
  We will simply print the copy_dest to the command-line using printf().

- Remember that printf gets as first parameter the format of what you want to print.
+ Remember that printf() gets as first parameter the format of what you want to print.
- You need placeholder for a type of variable that you want to print.
+ You need a placeholder for a type of variable that you want to print.

  The following parameters must match the format you specified.

  "%s" is the placeholder for a string variable. _copy\_dest_ is what you want to print.
  Be sure that you finish with a new line '\n'.

- Write that last line of code and we are done.
+ Write that last line of code, and we are done.

 {% spoiler "Complete Solution" %}
 ```c